ZachWatkins/Rememboard/README.md

-# HomeDash
+# Rememboard

 A dashboard for the family computer.

+I am building this in public and documenting it on my blog at [zacharywatkins.com](https://zacharywatkins.com/articles/tags/rememboard/).

-Built with Laravel, InertiaJS, and React.
+_Built with Laravel, InertiaJS, and React._

 -   [Feature Roadmap](#feature-roadmap)
 -   [Local System Requirements](#system-requirements)